Urinary retention

 Weakened bladder muscles may not squeeze (contract) strongly enough or long enough to empty the bladder completely.
 This may result in urinary retention.
 This is much more common in the elderly.

-• Your urinary symptoms.
+Your urinary symptoms.

-• Any past history of any medical problems.
+Any past history of any medical problems.

-• A review of the medicines that you are taking (including prescription medicines and medicines bought over the counter).
+A review of the medicines that you are taking (including prescription medicines and medicines bought over the counter).

-Your GP may be able to diagnose and treat the cause of your problems passing urine on the basis of the history and examination.
+Your doctor may be able to diagnose and treat the cause of your problems passing urine on the basis of the history and examination.
 Blood tests may be arranged, including a test of how well your kidneys are working.

 If you have sudden (acute) urinary retention and cannot pass any urine then you will need to be seen straightaway in hospital.
-If you have persistent (chronic) urinary retention your GP will often refer you to see a urology specialist for tests.
+If you have persistent (chronic) urinary retention your doctor will often refer you to see a urology specialist for tests.
 These are undertaken to find out the cause of your urinary retention and the best ways to treat the problem.

 Post-voiding residual volume

 This test measures the amount of urine left in your bladder after you have tried to empty your bladder.
 This test can be done using an ultrasound scan to measure the amount of urine left in your bladder.
-Another way to measure the amount of urine is to pass a thin flexible tube (catheter) through your outlet for urine (your urethra) and into your bladder.
-This will drain the bladder's remaining urine, which can then be measured.

 Cystoscopy

 Cystoscopy is a procedure that requires a tube-like instrument, called a cystoscope, to look inside the urethra and bladder.
-Anaesthetic is required but this may be a local anaesthetic or a general anaesthetic.
-A healthcare provider may use cystoscopy to diagnose urethral stricture or look for a bladder stone blocking the opening of the urethra.
+An anaesthetic is required but this may be a local anaesthetic or a general anaesthetic.

 Computerised tomography (CT) scans

-For a CT scan, a healthcare provider may give you a special solution to drink and an injection of a special dye, called contrast medium.
+For a CT scan, a healthcare professional may give you a special solution to drink and an injection of a special dye, called contrast medium.
 CT scans help to identify the cause of the urinary retention, such as urinary tract stones, tumours or any fluid-containing sacs (cysts).

 Urodynamic tests

 Urodynamic tests look at how well the bladder and urethra store and release urine.
-See the separate leaflet called Urodynamic Tests for more information.
+See the separate leaflet called Urodynamic tests for more information.

 Electromyography